 Mr. Tipton served as a law clerk for Senior Judge John K. Byers for almost two years following law school.

-Mr. Tipton is a loyal, if long-suffering, fan of University of Tennessee athletics, and enjoys traveling to and attending concerts in various venues across the South and beyond.
-He lives in West Knoxville with his wife and daughter.
+Mr. Tipton was born and raised in Knoxville and is a lifelong fan of University of Tennessee athletics.
+He enjoys traveling to and attending concerts and athletic events across the South and beyond.

 Awards + Recognitions